cyph/cyph/shared/lib/bower_components/angular-aria/README.md

 <script src="/bower_components/angular-aria/angular-aria.js"></script>
 ```

-And add `ngAria` as a dependency for your app:
+Then add `ngAria` as a dependency for your app:

 ```javascript
 angular.module('myApp', ['ngAria']);